A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 For children, the dosage of Neurontin is determined based on body weight and the specific condition being treated.
 It is important to consult with a pediatrician for appropriate dosing instructions.

 It's important to note that these dosages are general recommendations and can vary depending on individual factors, such as age, overall health, and specific medical conditions.
-Additionally, your healthcare provider may prescribe a different dosage regimen based on their assessment of your needs.

 Side effects